 Get a feel for the on-site staff at the various drug treatment facilities you’re considering.
 Are they trained and caring?
 Are they experienced and welcoming?
 Find a facility that has all patients undergo an intake interview that allows the staff to customize a treatment program that best addresses their personal and unique needs.

 A thorough recovery program should include nutritional support for patients in order to repair any deficiencies caused by drug or alcohol abuse.
 If this support is not offered, depression, lack of appetite, irritation and other issues may arise and lead to further prescribing of medications when a healthier solution is available.

 6. Is the program long-term or short-term?

 While the most common drug treatment programs are 30 days, this type of program may not give people the time they need in order to achieve sobriety.
 A lot of people need much longer than 30 days to become fully sober.
-Most thorough drug treatment programs offer outpatient rehabilitation following the inpatient treatment.
 Take these things into account when considering your treatment center and the level of addiction.

 7. Does the rehabilitation center promise a cure-all or an instant cure?

 While there may be a few unusual and short-term forms of treatment that work, most people need to repair the years of damage to the mind, body and soul in order to recover from addiction.
 Patients need to learn how to overcome cravings and, often, re-learn basic life skills in order to stay sober.
 This normally only comes with two to three months of steady work.

 Drug rehabilitation centers should be set in a calm and serene environment.
 Look for state-of-the-art facilities that will ensure that you or a loved one will feel safe and secure.
 Some items to look for when you’re researching potential drug rehab centers include private or semi-private rooms, in-room televisions, chef-prepared meals, comfortable beds, activities, on-site swimming pools and lounging areas.